 Variable notation is of the form:

-- any trials rules containing values belonging to the variable.
+- any trials rules containing values belonging to any of the variables deleted.

 Insert text into a text item (a.k.a. text injection, variable substitution)